leeway64/leeway64/README.md

 # 🇺🇦 Stand with Ukraine 🇺🇦

-Support the fight against Russia by donating to [stopputin.net](stopputin.net).
+Support the fight against Russia by visiting [stopputin.net](https://www.stopputin.net/) and donating to a fund.

 ## Down with Vladimir Putin and Xi Jinping!